-The national park, created in 1960 and enlarged in 1966, is the first shoreline national park to be established in Argentina.
+The National Park, created in 1960 and enlarged in 1966, is Argentina's first shoreline national park.
 The park stretches from the Beagle Channel to the shores of Lago Kami at the southernmost point of Argentine Patagonia.

 Tierra del Fuego National Park covers approximately 63,000 ha (155,000 acres) of coastal, woodland, and mountain environments.
 It is part of the Magellanic subpolar forests ecoregion.

 Ushuaia, the capital of Tierra del Fuego Province, is the nearest town at approximately 11 km (7 mi) from the park.
 The southern terminus of the Pan-American Highway is located within the park, as is the El Parque station of the Southern Fuegian Railway or "Train to the End of the World," the southernmost functioning railway in the world.

 The dramatic scenery of Tierra del Fuego National Park includes waterfalls, forests, mountains, lakes, and glaciers.
 Forests of Antarctic beech, lenga beech, and coihue in the lower elevations of the park are home to many animal species.

 Hiking trails and walking paths within the park include: